MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/diagnostics/quickstart.md

 ms.localizationpriority: medium
 ---

-# Diagnostics with App Center Quickstart (Private Preview)
+# Diagnostics with App Center quickstart (Private Preview)

 > [!IMPORTANT]
 > This feature is currently in **Private Preview**.
 >
 > It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles.
-If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).
+If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 PlayFab is consistently looking to bring new capabilities to our game developers.
 We know how important it is to understand the health of your game as part of your overall LiveOps view.
 We are excited to announce that we have partnered with App Center to bring their diagnostic capabilities directly into PlayFab.